What can it be like teaching at a private school?

 Pensions are usually in line with the state sector and many independent schools are part of the Teachers’ Pension Scheme which means they receive the same pension as maintained sector teachers.

-Will my working hours be longer?
+Teaching at a private school: will my working hours be longer?

 Hours can vary more widely in independent schools and may include evenings and weekends, especially in boarding schools.
 As private schools do not need to adhere to the STPCD there is no directed time limit of 1265 hours each year.

 You might find it useful to look at timetables from independent schools online so you can get an idea of what a typical day looks like.
 We link to some examples below:

 - The School Day, Abingdon School

 - A Typical Prep School Day, Durham School

 Holidays are typically longer in an independent school, with as much as 19 weeks off per year.
 Often this is offset by Saturday and evening hours however, again, particularly true of boarding schools.

 What is the culture like in independent schools?

 Each independent school is likely to have its own traditions and ethos, often steeped in long histories.
 You will be expected to adapt to this culture and will get a good idea of what it is like by visiting the school in advance and looking at the website and prospectus.